CobayaSampler/cobaya/docs/input.rst

 .. code:: bash

-   $ cobaya-run input.yaml    # contains 'output: chains/gauss'
+   $ cobaya-run input.yaml    # writes into 'output: chains/gauss'
    $ cobaya-run chains/gauss  # continues the previous one; no need for -r!!!

 .. note::